-Short Of Greatness: Why Hasn't England Produced An All-Time Great Test Cricketer For Decades? - The Full Toss
+Why Hasn't England Produced An All-TIme Great Cricketer For Decades?

 The only other England batsman who’s come close to greatness in the last three decades is probably Kevin Pietersen.
 But ultimately the consensus seems to be that he was a player of great innings rather than a great batsman.
 His career average of 47 probably backs this up.

 It’s a similar tale with England’s bowlers too.
-We’ve had some very good bowlers, of course, but how many of them are all time greats by world standards?
+We’ve had some very good bowlers, of course, but how many of them are true greats by world standards?
 Jimmy Anderson is obviously the closest we’ve had but again it’s longevity, and rare ability in particular conditions (i.e. English ones), that characterise his career.
 His average of 27 is impressive but a long way short of the ‘best ever’ bracket.
 What’s more, we can’t ignore the fact that Jimmy is good but hardly sensational overseas.

 Now I appreciate that I’m probably riling people up here.
 This is an English cricket blog, and doing down the considerable achievements of worthy cricketers like Cook and Anderson probably isn’t going to win me many friends.
 It’s a bit like turning up at a Brexit Party rally wrapped up in an EU flag and wearing a Donald Tusk mask.
 However, affection towards our favourite cricketers shouldn’t obscure the facts.
 Jimmy Anderson doesn’t feature in the top 80 list of best bowling averages in Test history.
 He’s no Michael Holding (24) or even Fred Trueman (21).
-He’s certainly not exceptional.
-Sorry!

 All these bowlers, with the exception of Warne (who was a slightly different animal being a leg spinner), averaged in the low 20s.
-And that’s the benchmark of an all-time great – bowlers who were unplayable much of the time rather than just in conditions that suited them.
+And that’s the benchmark of an all-time great cricketer – bowlers who were unplayable much of the time rather than just in conditions that suited them.
 Anderson is highly skilful, and a joy to watch, but he can be somewhat neutralised on flat pitches.
 Toss the ball to Malcolm Marshall or Murali and they’d be a real danger anywhere.

 So what’s up with English cricketers then?
 I really can’t put my finger on it.
 The last three decades have mainly consisted of players who shone brightly for an instant but then largely fell away.
 Michael Vaughan had his year in the sun; Andrew Flintoff will always have the 2005 Ashes; Graham Gooch was arguably the best batsman in the world for a short time; Alec Stewart had those twin hundreds in Barbados; and Michael Atherton’s admirers can always point to Johannesburg.
 But were they ever as good (or as consistently brilliant) as the foreign legends above?
 Only the most myopic of England supporters would claim so.